feerposser/docker-env-list-tutorial/readme.md

 <div align="center">

-# Docker Compose .env file tutorial
+# Docker and docker compose .env file tutorial

 Simple tutorial for how to use environment variables with Docker.